ResearchComputing/Documentation/docs/programming/OpenMP-Fortran.md

 END
 ```

-Compiling and submitting our code will result in a similar result to
+Compiling and running our code will result in a similar result to
 our original hello world:

 ```